chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 .. note:: Your Chef Automate server will not be available for use until you either agree to apply the configuration, or manually run ``sudo automate-ctl reconfigure``.

 If you've applied the configuration, you will also be prompted to set up a Chef Automate runner and submit additional information.
-Alernatively, you can do so after the setup completes.
-See the `runner / build node setup <#set-up-a-build-node-runner-optional>`_ section of this guide for detailed steps.
+Alternatively, you can do so after the setup completes.
+See the `runner / build node <#set-up-a-build-node-runner-optional>`_ section of this guide for detailed steps.

 After setup successfully completes and a configuration has been applied, login credentials are reported in the completion output; however, they are also saved to ``/etc/delivery/ENTERPRISE_NAME-admin-credentials``.